-In the Alliance opening statement to Strand 1, we presented our Analysis of the Problem with reference to four principles which we hold to be fundamental to the understanding, and indeed the resolution, of the problems of the first set of relationships - those within Northern Ireland.
-The other Northern Ireland parties, and the British Government representatives are familiar with that paper and I will not reiterate all the arguments set forward in it, since it is already available.
-Strand 2 is of course about relationships between, as we say at home, Belfast and Dublin, but it is greatly influenced by how we view the matters addressed in Strand 1, and so, in particular for the Irish Government representatives to whom this paper is largely addressed, I will briefly summarize those four fundamental principles:
+In the Alliance opening statement to Strand 1, we presented our Analysis of the Problem with reference to four principles which we hold to be fundamental to the understanding, and the resolution, of the problems of the first set of relationships - those within Northern Ireland.
+The other Northern Ireland parties, and the British Government representatives are familiar with that paper and I will not reiterate all the arguments set forward in it, since it is available.
+Strand 2 is of course about relationships between North and South, but it is greatly influenced by how we view the matters addressed in Strand 1, and so, in particular for the Irish Government representatives to whom this paper is largely addressed, I will briefly summarise those four fundamental principles:

-The first is, that the people of Northern Ireland, despite their obvious divisions, are a historic and coherent community, and have the right to determine their own future, and participate directly in their own governance.
+The first is, that the people of Northern Ireland, despite their obvious divisions, form a historic and coherent community, and have the right to determine their own future, and participate directly in their own governance.
 A regional government is necessary to provide a common focus of loyalty, and an opportunity to share in self-government.

-Secondly, that this community, whatever its historical coherence, is characterised by differences, and our primary objective must be the protection and the valuing of mlnorities.
+Secondly, that this community, whatever its historical coherence, is characterised by differences, and our primary objective must be the protection and the valuing of minorities.